bitquery/streaming-data-platform-docs/docs/graphql/metrics/alias.md

 #  Aliases

-Aliases is a part of the GraphQL [standard](https://spec.graphql.org/draft/#sec-Field-Alias) They become usefull when you have the need to have two fields in the query **with the same name**.
+Aliases is a part of the GraphQL [standard](https://spec.graphql.org/draft/#sec-Field-Alias) They become useful when you have the need to have two fields in the query **with the same name**.

 Most probable you will come to the following problem with metrics: